-The Executive Board of Officer shall consist of the President, Immediate Past President, First Vice President, and Second Vice President, Secretary, Treasurer, and the six (6) Regional Directors.
+The Executive Board of Officers shall consist of the President, Immediate Past President, Vice President, , Secretary, Treasurer, and the two (2) Members at Large.

 Each regularly elected officer shall have full voting power on the Executive Board, with each member possessing one (1) vote.

 A simple majority vote of those present at a session shall determine issues before the Executive Board.
-In the event of a tie, the vote of the President, First Vice President and Second Vice President shall determine the issue.
+In the event of a tie, the vote of the President, and Vice President shall determine the issue.

-All committee chairpersons shall meet with and serve the Executive Board of Officers in an advisory capacity, without the right to vote.
+All committee chairs shall meet with and serve the Executive Board of Officers in an advisory capacity, without the right to vote.